aorlandodx/aorlandodx/README.md

 - 🐑 Hi, I’m Angel Peña.
-Computer sciences student at ITESM
+Computer Sciences student at ITESM
 - 🐦‍🔥 I’m currently learning Swift programming co-working at SwiftTec's marketing team
 - 🧮 I enjoy to teach mathematics as an academic mentor of excellence
 - 🌱 I'm an altruist nature lover, studying bioinformatics by myself